The Apprentice: You're Fired!

-The Apprentice: You're Fired is a companion discussion programme, aired alongside The Apprentice since 2006, created by Mark Burnett for the BBC.
-The programme, initially shown on BBC Three before moving to BBC Two in 2007, focuses on interviews between the host and panel of guests, with a prominent candidate from the latest episode of the main programme that had been broadcast, often mixing general discussion, expert opinion and interviews, with highlight clips (unedited and edited) and small sketches designed for comedic effect.
-The programme is currently hosted by Tom Allen since 2019; over the course of its broadcast history, it has been hosted by Adrian Chiles, Dara Ó Briain, Jack Dee, and Rhod Gilbert.
+The Apprentice: You're Fired! is a companion discussion programme, created by Mark Burnett for the BBC, and aired alongside The Apprentice since 2006.
+Initially shown on BBC Three before moving to BBC Two in 2007, the programme focused on interviews between the host, a panel of guests, and candidate(s) from the latest episode of the main programme that had been broadcast who were mainly fired, with discussions amongst the group often mixing general discussion, expert opinion and interviews, with highlight clips (unedited and edited) and small sketches designed for comedic effect.
+Over the course of its broadcast history, it has been hosted by Adrian Chiles, Dara Ó Briain, Jack Dee, Rhod Gilbert, and Tom Allen.